laravel/docs/seeding.md

      */
     public function run()
     {
-        factory('App\User')->times(50)->create()->each(function($u) {
+        factory('App\User', 50)->create()->each(function($u) {
         	$u->posts()->save(factory('App\Post')->make());
         });
     }

+<a name="calling-additional-seeders"></a>
-### Calling Additional Seeder Classes
+### Calling Additional Seeders

 Within the `DatabaseSeeder` class, you may use the `call` method to execute additional seed classes.
 Using the `call` method allows you to break up your database seeding into multiple files so that no single seeder class becomes overwhelmingly large.
-Simply pass the method the name of the seeder class you wish to run:
+Simply pass the name of the seeder class you wish to run:

     /**
      * Run the database seeds.